sandeep-singh-skellam/qubriux-docs/docs/api-documentation/loyalty/loyalty-rewards-api.md

 ### Request Body

 Same schema as `/cartUpdate`.
-Include the final confirmed basket in `order` and the `rewardType` the customer confirmed.
+Include the final confirmed basket in `order`.
+Set `discount.discountAmt` to the actual computed discount amount when a coupon is being applied.

 ### Response - 200 OK